Makiato1999/Makiato1999/README.md

 Hello, I'm Shawn from Nanjing, China.
 I have a strong passion for software development and thrive in collaborative team environments.
 I am also interested in workflow optimization, DevOps practices, and project management.
 My expertise lies in backend development, where I have gained proficiency in popular technologies and frameworks like Spring for Java, Express for Node.js, and Django for Python.
 Currently, I am actively seeking a junior Software Engineer position in the Great Toronto Area.
 I would be delighted to connect with any potential opportunities in the region.
 Please feel free to reach out to me.
 <br>

-I am currently in a summer internship in China, Nanjing and working on course:
+I am currently in a summer internship in China and also working on course:
 - [The Complete 2023 Web Development Bootcamp](https://github.com/Makiato1999/note-2023Web-Bootcamp)

 ## 💻 Projects